xenx-efy/stick/readme.md

 - [lando](https://docs.lando.dev/basics/installation.html)

 ## Installation
-1. Run `lando start` in project root directory;
+Run `lando start` in project root directory.
-2. Go into theme directory and run `lando composer install && lando npm install`;
-3. Copy and rename `config.json.dist` into `config.json`.
 > If you want rename all application classes and project mentioning you can run `lando npm run rebrand` and follow instructions

 ## Xdebug